Clearly define your research question

-The research proposal should be of sufficient focus, meaning it should be do-able and of the proper scope to finish in a timely manner.
+The research proposal should be focused, meaning it should have a scope that is achievable and that can be completed in a timely manner.
 You should also be certain that your university/ department/ faculty advisor has the resources and the expertise to carry out the research you are suggesting.
 This will require some investigation and perhaps even some conversations with proposed institutions (if you are not already enrolled).

 Granting organizations are often funding students as a researcher, not necessarily funding their research.
 This is a place for you to show you have a logical mind.
 It also may be helpful to build on what you already know or have done.
 You should be systematic with a clear plan and maybe even a potential timeline.
 The approach should also be driven by a strong rationale demonstrating your understanding of the existing literature on the topic.
 Citing sources is acceptable, but remember a research proposal is not a literature review.
 In summary, fellowship-granting organizations are looking for a clear research question, a rationale to why this question is important, and a plan on how you are going to answer this question.

 The research proposal should be properly formatted and consistent with accepted conventions.
-Avoid the wall of text.
+Avoid the “wall of text.”
 The research question should be underlined, key points italicized, and big ideas in boldface type.
 The use of bullets is typically acceptable.
 All this formatting will help reviewers who are skimming and with readers reviewing large numbers of applications, they will be skimming.
 Use graphics and figures appropriately, a visual element can be well worth the words they are traded for, but they should also be relevant (see here for example).
 In summary, make it pretty!

 Lastly, as with the personal statement, the research proposal is part of an application package and therefore needs to integrate with and inform the rest of the package’s contents.
 Please see Writing a Successful Fellowship Proposal presentation by MIT Professor Stephen Bell for more assistance and suggestions.